-Below investment grade debt securities are those rated Ba/BB or lower or the equivalent rating by at least one NRSRO or determined to be of equivalent credit quality by the Adviser.
+Below investment grade debt securities are those rated Ba/BB or lower or the equivalent rating by at least one Nationally Recognized Statistical Rating Organization ("NRSRO") or determined to be of equivalent credit quality by the Adviser.
 See "Appendix A" for a description of rating categories.
-The Fund may invest in debt securities rated below investment grade or, if unrated, of equivalent quality as determined by the Adviser.
-Below investment grade securities, which are commonly referred to as "junk" bonds, have high risk, speculative characteristics.
+The Fund may invest in debt securities rated below investment grade or, if unrated, of equivalent quality as determined by the Sub- Adviser.
+Below investment grade securities, which are commonly referred to as "junk" or "high yield" securities, have high risk, speculative characteristics.